tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/reinvoice_from_project.rst

 clicking the :guilabel:`Sales Order` smart button on the ticket form to navigate to the sales order.
 The :guilabel:`Delivered` column should match the number of hours recorded on the ticket's timesheet.
 After checking and filling out the relevant information, click :guilabel:`Create Invoice` to bill the client for the time spent on the ticket.
-Odoo will automatically generate an invoice to send to the client and the Helpdesk ticket can officially be closed.
+CoquiAPPs will automatically generate an invoice to send to the client and the Helpdesk ticket can officially be closed.

 .. seealso::